gustavqmatic/PiWiFiSetup/README.md

 - It doesn't restart the device, just setups the WiFi and exits.

-- It doesn't regenerate wpa_supplicant.conf on every run but instead just edit the first instance of a network={} block and leave every other setting intact.

 - There is no installation script and the decision on when to run the app depends entirely on the user/integrator